DanielaMerizalde/Michel_Spectrum_OPTICS/README.md

 This module recreates Python simulations of the data collected by the Water Cherenkov Tank.
 The data can be modified by adding more or less noise.

+## OPTICS

+This modules uses OPTICS after cleaning the data.